 This empowerment style resulted in surged performance and employee satisfaction.
 They felt part of a team and that their voice mattered.
 He abhorred secrecy and denial and wanted problems faced and solved.
-He wanted employees that were free thinkers and outspoken about their ideas and beliefs, even when uncomfortable – when it “might sting.”
+He wanted employees who were free thinkers and outspoken about their ideas and beliefs, even when uncomfortable – when it “might sting.”
 Employees were given direct feedback – positive and negative – and they, in turn, evaluated their bosses.
 He organized debates and problem-solving training.
 G.E. was a model of an open system both inside and out.
 It looked worldwide for new ideas from other companies and shared the knowledge it gained, which motivated its suppliers.

 Of course, a family shouldn’t function to maximize production and profit, but you can readily see that Welch’s ideas of openness, direct communication, and egalitarianism enhanced employee self-esteem, which happens in healthy families.